-The strategy focuses on these nine priority areas:
+The strategy focuses on these ten priority areas:

 - Research - Increase research and engagement in environmental sustainability.